react-static/react-static/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug Report
+about: report a bug with React-Static
+title: "[Bug]"
+labels: Bug Report
+assignees: ''
+---

 <!--
 ARE YOU LOOKING FOR HELP OR HAVE A QUESTION ABOUT IMPLEMENTATION?
 If so, then STOP right there!
 We have a dedicated [Spectrum Community](https://spectrum.chat/react-static) where you can ask all the questions you want.